How to find Water in the Wilderness

 Condensation trap

-A condensation trap can also be made by placing plastic sheet over a some kind of frame, like a leaf-less bush or a stick frame for example.
-You can cover any kind of frame with plastic as long as theres no way for the condensation to escape other than from dripping out the bottom into a container.
-This method works best with plastic bags as its not possible to seal the gaps on something like a piece of tarp.
+A condensation trap can also be made by placing a plastic sheet over some kind of frame, like a leaf-less bush or a stick frame for example.
+You can cover any kind of frame with plastic as long as there’s no way for the condensation to escape other than from dripping out the bottom into a container.
+This method works best with plastic bags as it is not possible to seal the gaps on something like a piece of tarp.

 Things to look out for with natural water sources.